zendframework/zendframework/README.md

 Additional updates that may affect existing applications include:

+- [#5882](https://github.com/zendframework/zf2/pull/5882) adds the ability to
+  set the formatter used by a `Zend\Log\Writer\Db` instance via the configuration options passed to the factory.

 - [#5803](https://github.com/zendframework/zf2/pull/5803) adds a new flag to `Zend\Navigation` containers' `hasPages()` method, `$onlyVisible`.
 If set to `true`, only pages that are visibile based on ACLs will be considered.